zhanzhan986/lol_win_prediction/README.md

 - Training Accuracy: 0.8693745361311652
 - Testing Accuracy: 0.8364552180072407

+Our refined model behaves much better with testing accuracy enhanced from 0.66 to 0.84.

 ### Feature Importances

 In the final model, we added one more quantitative variable and four ordinal variables.
 Here's the list of feature performances for the Baseline model:

 <iframe src="assets/finalmodel_feature_importance.html" width=800 height=600 frameBorder=0></iframe>

+We can see that firstbaron is very important in this high-accuracy model, which confirms our hypothesis that the first baron is very important to predict match results.

 ### Confusion Matrix